-3 Legged Thing sell a variety of accessory feet for their tripods.
+3 Legged Thing sells a variety of accessory feet for their tripods.
 When I was reviewing the Bucky tripod, part of their Legends range, the Vanz feet caught my attention.

 Starting with their Pro range of tripods and continuing to the high-end Legends tripods, 3 Legged Thing made all of their tripod legs removable.
 The reason for a single removable leg is that it can be used as a monopod.
 Expanding this idea to all three legs means that you can create a small tabletop tripod when paired with the Vanz feet.